 The most impressive part of the museum is the Sheikh’s astonishing car collection, that counts more than six hundred cars.
 All in perfect working condition!

-For every car enthusiast this is the most important exhibit, and you can spend hours marvelling at vehicles spanning from trucks to convertibles, steam cars to limousines!
+For every car enthusiast, this is the most important exhibit, and you can spend hours marveling at vehicles spanning from trucks to convertibles, steam cars to limousines!

-Spend A Day At The Museum of Islamic Art
+7) Spend a Day at the Museum of Islamic Art

 The Museum of Islamic Art is considered to be the most important cultural landmark in Qatar, and rightfully so, as the museum presents Islamic art from three continents over a span of 1400 years.